Skip to content

 • Markdown is supported (no raw HTML).

 • @ opens a mention picker over the project members.
 Mentioned users who are currently online get an in-app notification with a jump-to-thread link.
-Offline users see the unread badge on their next visit — there is no email or push delivery in v1.
+Offline users see the unread badge on their next visit — there is no email or push delivery yet.

 • Messages are persisted first, then delivered: even if your tab crashes right after sending, the message reaches everyone.